backstage/backstage/plugins/nomad/README.md

 ### Requirements

+You will need to have the backend Nomad plugin, `@backstage/plugin-nomad-backend`, installed and running.
+See its README for set up instructions.

-You will need a running Nomad cluster.
+You will need a running Nomad cluster with an API address that is reachable from the `@backstage/plugin-nomad/backend` plugin [running in the back end](https://backstage.io/docs/overview/architecture-overview/#third-party-backed-plugins).
 You can follow [this tutorial](https://developer.hashicorp.com/nomad/tutorials/enterprise/production-deployment-guide-vm-with-consul) to learn how to deploy one.

-If ACLs are enabled, you will need a `token` with at least [`list-jobs` and `read-jobs` capabilities](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies#namespace-rules).
+If your Nomad cluster has ACLs enabled, you will need a `token` with at least [`list-jobs` and `read-jobs` capabilities](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-policies#namespace-rules).
 You can check [this tutorial](https://developer.hashicorp.com/nomad/tutorials/access-control/access-control-create-policy) for more info.

 ### Installation